ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 This lesson introduces Visual Studio Code and TypeScript including why this set of technology is important, a tour and basics of using the IDE, and TypeScript fundamentals.

 [TypeScript](https://www.typescriptlang.org) is a typed superset of JavaScript.
-It permits, in particular, to define classes, modules and interfaces.
+It is more structured than JavaScript.
+It permits, in particular, to define classes, modules and interfaces, which is not possible to do in JavaScript.

 ## Learning objectives